 Tiny Flowers ~ Yummy Ukraine !

-Thanks to everyone's support, the calendar sold out, and the proceeds were donated to charitable organizations in Ukraine.
-I would like to extend my heartfelt gratitude to everyone who contributed and supported this project.
+Thanks to your support, I successfully sold all 400 copies of the calendar, and the proceeds were donated to charitable organizations in Ukraine.
+I am deeply grateful to everyone who helped and supported this project.

-Although the interviews with the evacuees were brief, hearing their voices firsthand made me deeply reflect on the realities of war, and I would like to share those thoughts here.
+In addition, the voices I heard directly from the evacuees during the interviews, although brief, made me reflect on what war really means.
+I would like to share some of those thoughts here.

-As the war continues, my heart aches thinking about the difficult choices Ukrainians must make every day.
-I sincerely hope that the day when we can see their true smiles again comes as soon as possible.
+As the war continues, my heart aches thinking about the difficult choices Ukrainians are forced to make every day.
+I sincerely hope the day comes soon when we can see their true smiles again.

 Introduction of exhibition panels